 First published in April 2020, here is a ten part series on the history of British Airways advertising from 1974 to 2020.

-Part One: Before Saatchi.
-British Airways’ advertising in the early years after its formation in 1974 was the very definition of a hard sell: loud and brash.
-Then, along time Charles and Maurice Saatchi to change everything.
+Part One: British Airways’ advertising in the early years after its formation in 1974 was the very definition of a hard sell: loud and brash.
+Then, along came Charles and Maurice Saatchi to change everything.

 “Putting People First”

-Part Two: We continue into the 1980s with British Airways’ first long haul business class cabin “Super Club”, a revamped visual identity designed by Landor Associates and BA’s “Putting People First” training programme.
+Part Two: We continue into the 1980s with British Airways’ first long haul business class cabin “Super Club”.
+Landor Associates revamp BA’s visual identity.
+BA’s training programme “Putting People First”.

 The Wall Street Era

-Part Three: British Airways enters is “imperial phase” of the late 1980s with a successful privatisation and a period of overt self-confidence.
+Part Three: British Airways enters its “imperial phase” in the late 1980s with a successful privatisation and a period of overt self-confidence.
 The airline introduces its Club World long-haul business class brand and reflects “Wall Street” culture.

-Part Four: British Airways produces when of the best airline advertisements of all time “The Face”, runs a viral marketing stunt, unveils “The World’s Biggest Offer” and tries make Gatwick “The hub without the hubbub”.
+Part Four: British Airways produces when of the best airline advertisements of all time “The Face”.
+The airline runs a viral marketing stunt, unveils “The World’s Biggest Offer” and positions Gatwick airport as “The hub without the hubbub”.